AlexBaily/alexbaily-site/README.md

-Test website for learning CI / CD and studying for AWS exams.
+Test website for learning CI / CD, Kubernetes and Docker.

+Cognito used for Authentication.